yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW2g.rst

 .. rubric:: IET FPE example
    :name: iep-fpe-testing

-Highest priority Queue is Express queue. i.e if there are 8 queues configured through ethtool -L command, Q7 will be express and Q0-Q6 will be preemptible.
+Highest priority Queue is Express queue.
+I.e if there are 8 queues configured through ethtool -L command, Q7 will be express and Q0-Q6 will be preemptible.
 Similarly if 4 queues are configured then Q3 will be express queue and Q0-Q2 will be preemptible queues.
 See below an example on how to verify preemption is happening in the hardware.
 Setup requires 2 IDKs (Example AM65x) connected over MCU Ethernet/CPSW2g port.
 Assume that IET is enabled on both IDKs as in previous sections and either Force mode or MAC Verify mode is enabled.
 As soon as the Link comes up, the IET FPE gets enabled.
-The test requires MQPRIO qdisc to be configured at the Talker DUT'e eth0 port and enable classifier to map UDP frames with specific port to be to a given traffic class.
+The test requires MQPRIO qdisc to be configured at the Talker DUT's eth0 port and enable classifier to map UDP frames with specific port to be to a given traffic class.
 Traffic class is used as the index to direct traffic to the specific h/w queue.
 CPSW2g stats module provide a statistics counter for following that can be used to verify the IET FPE is functional:-

-* iet_rx_assembly_ok - Incremenets at the receiver if re-assembly of MAC fragements are successful.
+* iet_rx_assembly_ok - Increments at the receiver if re-assembly of MAC fragments are successful.
 * iet_rx_frag - Incremenets at the receiver if MAC fragments are received due to preemption
 * iet_tx_frag - Increments at the sender side if fragments are created due to frame preemption.